1jour1vin

 Wine rated (2020 guide) 91/100

-The Chablis Côte de Léchet 1er Cru 2018 comes from 25-year-old vines and is aged in stainless steel tanks and oak barrels.
-It has a light and airy bouquet of apple blossoms that would benefit from being a little more pronounced.
+The 2018 Chablis Côte de Léchet 1er Cru comes from 25-year-old vines and is aged in stainless steel tanks and oak barrels.
+It offers a light, airy bouquet of apple blossoms that could benefit from being a bit more pronounced.
 The palate is well-balanced, with lovely acidity.
-Notes of white peach and Conference pear are well defined, and a welcome touch of spice appears on the finish.
-This is a Côte de Léchet to be drunk young, but nonetheless delicious.
-2020-2027
+Notes of white peach and Conference pear are well-defined, and a welcome spicy touch emerges on the finish.
+This is a Côte de Léchet best enjoyed young, yet nonetheless delicious.
+2020–2027

 1JOUR1VIN PRICE